 Before doing manual downloads, try to find a piece of software that will do it for you.

 Just search the internet for "cover art software downloader".
 My first attempt was with e-mix Cover Downloader.
 The download file, SetupEmixCD_1_0_3.exe, is just 5 Mb.
 It runs for 15 about minutes.
 It recognizes FLAC.
-It automatically downloads cover art for your albums, found on Amazon.com (or .de or ...).
+It automatically downloads cover art for your albums, found at Amazon.com (or .de or ...).
 Downloading took another 15 minutes.
 When completed, each cover art file is neatly placed in the correct directory, ready to be used by SqueezeCenter.
 The quality of the image is 500 x 500 pixel - plenty good for my Squeezebox controller, it apparently shows up twice, once as folder.jpeg and once with the name of the artist + album (??).
 Only very few album covers were not found.
 Some of the covers are not like what's on my CD covers (e.g. Pink Floyd, The Wall, CD1 and CD2).
 The e-mix Cover Downloader only gets about 50% right and the rest are bad guesses.
 It took quite some deleting to straighten things up.
 Anyway, I am in favor of something that goes without user intervention at first, just to get a lot of things done, quickly, it gives you a flying start.

 My second attempt was with Album Cover Art Downloader.
 This is also for Linux (Open Source).
 The Windows XP version uses a good installer.
 It took only about 5 minutes for the software to run through my music.
 I guess it only downloaded what wasn't already there.
 It found some new ones, and requires that you do some manual selecting (nice for preventing screw-ups, but also not so fast).
 Sometimes the album cover is just grey, but as you highlight it an image shows up - if you select the image you can then click the "Set as Cover" button.
 The software can be slow at doing this - especially because it assigns the cover to each file in the folder (approx 1 second per MP3 file - with FLAC it is faster and simpler).
 If you close the software and open it later, it remembers what it found.
-You cannot use arrow-down to go down the list.
+You cannot use the arrow-down button to go down the list.